Cinema of Bhutan

 The cinema of Bhutan is a small but emerging industry, having started in the mid-1990s.
-It has since been supported by government officials and different businesses.

-Bhutan's film industry is highly influenced by neighboring India's Bollywood, with most Bhutanese films being adaptations of Indian ones or based on the Bollywood format.
+It has since been supported by government officials and different businesses.Bhutan's film industry is highly influenced by neighboring Indian film industry, with most Bhutanese films being adaptations of Indian ones or based on the Indian film format.
 In the 21st century there have been calls by local filmmakers for a tilt towards originality in Bhutanese cinema.
 Many films have started to blend Indian cinema with local Buddhist teachings and traditions, and Bollywood films are now rarely seen in Bhutanese cinema halls after more than a decade of domination.
 Storytelling based on Buddhist oral history and supernatural beliefs are increasingly influencing Bhutanese cinematic structure.

 As of 2011, Bhutan's film industry produced an average of thirty films a year.
-By 2012, Thimpu had six cinema halls.
+By 2012, Thimphu had six cinema halls.

 Some voices are confident that Bhutan's film industry is expected to grow and innovate in the future.

 History

-In 1989, Ugyen Wangdi directed Gasa Lamai Singye, the first, pioneer Bhutanese feature film.
+In 1989, Ugyen India directed Gasa Lamai Singye, the first, pioneer Bhutanese feature film.
 Gasa Lamai Singye, a tragic love story reminiscent of Romeo and Juliet, had a remake in 2016, directed by Sonam Lhendup Tshering.
 Wangdi went on to direct several documentary films His Yonten Gi Kawa (Price of Knowledge, 1998) was the first documentary made in Bhutan, and followed the daily life of a 11-year-old boy at home and school.
 It was followed by Yi Khel Gi Kawa (Price of A Letter, 2004), where Wangdi tells the story of a postal runner who worked throughout Bhutan for 26 years.

 In 1999, Tshering Wangyel released the first commercially successful movie in Dzongkha language, Rewaa (Hope), a love story where two college boys fall for the same girl.
 As one critic put it, "the commercial Bhutanese film industry was born."
 Wangyel went on to produce some 50 movies and died of pneumonia while making his last film.
 In 2007, he had produced Bakchha, the first Bhutanese horror movie.

 Buddhist lama Khyentse Norbu wrote and directed four award-winning films, The Cup (1999), Travellers & Magicians (2003), Vara: A Blessing (2013), and Hema Hema: Sing Me A Song While I Wait (2016).
 Travellers & Magicians was the first feature film to be entirely shot within Bhutan.
 Hema Hema, which tells its story by following a mysterious ritual in the forest where all participants are masked, was praised by critics for "its portrayal of complex Buddhist themes like transgression, by juxtaposing them on to modern topics like anonymity on the Internet."
 Another Buddhist lama, Neten Chokling, appeared in Travellers & Magicians, and in 2006 directed his own feature film, Milarepa.